 Statistical analysis

-Values are expressed as the mean ± standard deviation.
+Values are expressed as the mean ±SD.
 An unpaired t test was used to compare quantitative variables.
 A Pearson’s χ2 test or Fisher’s exact test was applied to compare qualitative variables.
 The patients’ survival curve was plotted using the Kaplan-Meier method, and the log-rank test was used to determine the significant differences between groups.
 Analysis was performed using SPSS 16.0 for Windows (SPSS Inc., Chicago, IL, United States).
 P less than 0.05 was considered statistically significant.
 All images were edited using Photoshop CS5 extended (Adobe, San Jose, CA, United States).

 RESULTS